 Topography, elevation and soil type data was used by the local Natural Resources Conservation Service (NRCS) to determine the flood hazard boundary for a 1% flood.
-From that data, detailed maps were created for Beaver County and are reproduced below.
-The Beaver River flows along the north edge of the Town of Beaver where it does pose a flood hazard.
-The Towns of Forgan, Gate or Knowles do not have floodplain ordinances because there are no identified flood hazards within the municipal boundaries.
-The data indicates that the Towns of Forgan, Gate and Knowles, or the Balko, Beaver, Forgan or Turpin Public School properties are not expected to be impacted by a 1% flood.
+From that data, detailed maps were created for the remainder of Beaver County and are reproduced below.
+The Towns of Gate or Knowles do not have floodplain ordinances because there are no identified flood hazards within the municipal boundaries.
+The data indicates that the Towns of Gate and Knowles, or the Balko, Beaver, Forgan or Turpin Public School properties are not expected to be impacted by a 1% flood.

-The NRCS flood data and resulting maps are based on USGS topographical maps with 2 foot contour intervals, therefore the extent of flooding in the shaded areas can be interpreted as 2 feet deep or less (Collier, 2019).
+The NRCS flood data and resulting maps are based on USGS topographical maps with 2 foot contour intervals, therefore the areas shaded in green can be expected to have up to 2 feet of flooding (Collier, 2019).
 Floodplains as identified and mapped by the Oklahoma Natural Resources Conservation Service (NRCS) are illustrated below.

-Beaver County Floodplain Maps:
+Beaver County NRCS Floodplain Maps: